Why Does My Mortgage Lender Need My Bank Statements?

 In fact, they’ll likely ask for documentation for any and all accounts that hold monetary assets.
 Why is this?
 They want to know that you’ll be able to afford your down payment and make your monthly mortgage payments.
 So, your lender will look at your assets and see how much cash you have available to you if you were to need it.

-Each lender will have its own requirements for how many months’ worth of mortgage payments it expects borrowers to have saved up (not including the amount you’ll spend on your down payment).
+Each lender and the investors who buy mortgages from them on the secondary market will have its own requirements for how many months’ worth of mortgage payments they expect borrowers to have saved up (not including the amount you’ll spend on your down payment).
 Keep this in mind when you’re preparing to start the home buying process.

-How Many Statements Do I Need to Provide?
+How Many Months Of Bank Statements For A Mortgage Do I Need to Provide?

-Typically, you’ll need to provide two months of your most recent statements for any account you plan to use to help you qualify.
-If the account doesn’t send reports on a monthly basis, you’ll use the most recent quarterly statement.
+Typically, you’ll need to provide 2 months’ of your most recent statements for any account you plan to use to help you qualify.
+If the account doesn’t send monthly reports, you’ll use the most recent quarterly statement.

 It’s all about ensuring you aren’t too risky for the lender to give you a mortgage.
 If potential borrowers are trying to make it look like they’re better qualified to handle a mortgage than they actually are, lenders want to know about it.